-- 1. Complete the VECHS Waiver Agreement and Statement form found on the SP EdS Canvas site or at the end of this handbook.
+- 1. Complete the VECHS Waiver Agreement and Statement form found on the SP M.A Canvas site or at the end of this handbook.
 Upload the completed form to the Canvas Site.
 (Please note: The Qualified Entity on this form is "The University of Denver / Morgridge College") - 2.
 Beginning September 24, 2018 the Colorado Bureau of Investigation (CBI) will only accept digital fingerprints.
 In order to obtain this type of fingerprinting you will need to go to a Colorado Applicant Background Service (CABS) vendor.
-When filling out the forms, please make sure they are aware that you need both CBI and FBI background checks. - 3.
+When filling out the forms, ensure you are requesting both CBI and FBI background checks. - 3.
 Current Approved Vendors: